4.6. In need of project adjustments?

 - Reporting and Evaluation Requirements: If there are changes to the reporting or evaluation requirements specified in the original grant agreement or subsidy contract, an amendment may be needed to reflect the updated expectations.
 This can include adjustments to the frequency, format, or content of progress reports, financial statements, or evaluation activities.

-- Legal and Regulatory Updates: If there are changes in the legal or regulatory framework governing the funding program or the specific project, an amendment may be necessary to ensure compliance with the new requirements.
+- Legal and Regulatory Updates: If there are changes in the legal or regulatory framework governing the funding programme or the specific project, an amendment may be necessary to ensure compliance with the new requirements.
 This could include modifications to eligibility criteria, procurement rules, or reporting obligations.

 When are amendments not necessary?